No Wearables and Hardware

 Construction drivers often deal with early mornings, long workdays, changing sites, heavy equipment, traffic, and time-sensitive project schedules.
 Fatigue can affect alertness, reaction time, decision-making, and driving behavior, increasing risk on the road and around job sites.

-Readi predicts driver fatigue risk up to 18 hours before a shift begins.
-This helps safety, EHS, fleet, and operations teams see which drivers, shifts, or routes may need extra attention before work starts.
+With Readi's 18-hour foreacst, supervisors can predict operator fatigue before a shift begins.
+This helps safety, EHS, fleet, and operations teams see which operators, shifts, or routes may need extra attention before work starts.

-No. Readi can help construction fleets manage fatigue risk without requiring drivers to wear a device, install new hardware, or rely on another camera system.
+No. Readi can help construction fleets manage fatigue risk without requiring operators to wear a device, install new hardware, or rely on another camera system.

-Telematics and dash cameras help fleets see what happens during or after a trip.
-Readi works earlier by predicting fatigue risk before the route or shift begins, giving teams a leading indicator they can use before safety events occur.
+Telematics and dash cams help construction companies see what happens during or after a trip.
+Readi works earlier by predicting fatigue risk before the shift begins, giving teams a leading indicator they can use before safety events occur.